-With one successful campaign under her belt, Alexis set her sights even higher.
+The following year, Alexis set her sights even higher.
 In May 2021, she created a fundraising page on the Foundation’s website.
-It was the very first youth initiative supporting The Skin Cancer Foundation Gala, a major fundraiser that takes place during Skin Cancer Awareness Month.
+It was the very first youth initiative supporting The Skin Cancer Foundation Champions for Change Gala, a major fundraiser that takes place during Skin Cancer Awareness Month.

 Alexis knocked it out of the park once again, surpassing her fundraising goal to support the Foundation’s programs.
 For Alexis, seeing the collective generosity of friends, family and others was extremely gratifying.

 “It felt good to know that people care, especially people my age, who don’t usually pay attention to things like this.
 They did pay attention and they donated.
 It was really meaningful for me.”